szTheory/exifcleaner/README.md

 This section is really for my own reference when publishing a new release.

 ```
-$ npm run release
+$ yarn run release
-$ npm run dist
+$ yarn run dist
 ```

-Or instead of `npm run dist`, after Travis finishes building your app, open the release draft it created and click "Publish".
+Or instead of `yarn run dist`, after Travis finishes building your app, open the release draft it created and click "Publish".